VIRTUAL LEARNING ACADEMY

 Partnership: GUSD has partnered with Edmentum, a fully-accredited virtual curriculum provider.

-BOTH PROGRAMS: Regardless of the program that a student is enrolled in, daily attendance is mandatory and will be recorded by teachers.
+Daily attendance is mandatory and will be recorded by teachers.
 A-F grades will be assigned to students in middle and high school.
 Elementary school students will receive grades on a standards-based report card system.

 |Social Studies||30 minutes*|